AlyssaRicketts/IDE-IT-Frontend/README.md

 2. Apache Ant version 1.10.5 or higher.
 See [Apache Ant Binary Distributions](https://ant.apache.org/bindownload.cgi) for more.
 3. Eclipse IDE version 2018-12 or higher.
 See [Eclipse IDE Downloads](https://www.eclipse.org/eclipseide/) for more.

-### 2.2 Build and Open in Eclipse
+### 2.2 Build Project

 1. Clone this repository to your local machine
 2. Navigate into the **IDE-IT-Frontend** folder within the cloned IDE-IT-Frontend folder
 3. Build the plugin locally using ant:

-    `ant build`
+    ```
+    $ ant build
+    ```

+### 2.3 Clone Project into Eclipse

-4. Open Eclipse
+1. Open Eclipse
-5. From the menu choose: **Help | Install New Software**
+2. From the menu choose: **File | Import**
+3. Click the **Projects from Git** option under the Git folder and press Next
+4. Select **Clone URI** as your repository source and press Next
+5. Paste https://github.com/pujaram/Eclipse-IDE-IT in the URI textbox and press Next
-6. Click the **Add** button
+6. Select the master branch and press Next
-7. In the **Add Repository** dialog that appears, click the **Archive** button next to the **Location** field
-8. Select your plugin file, click **OK**
-9. Restart Eclipse

-If the IDE-IT window does not appear right away, it can be made visible by going to the **Window** drop down menu.
-From here, select **Show View**, and then choose the **Other** option.
-From the list of folders that appears, under the **IDE-IT Plug-in** folder, select the **IDE-IT** option.
-Then, click **Open**.
+7. Choose a destination directory on your local machine for the project and press Next
+8. Use the **Import existing Eclipse projects** wizard and continue
+9. Select the Eclipse-IDE-IT project folder and press Finish

+### 2.4 Run Project as Eclipse Application

+To run the entire IDE-IT application with the backend, you will need to import the backend project into your Eclipse workspace as well.
+Clone the project using the same steps as listed under Section 2.3, just changing the URI link to the corresponding backend repository.

+To test any development changes to IDE-IT-Frontend, right click the **IDE-IT-Frontend** project.
+Then, choose **Run As | Eclipse Application**.
+The new workspace should open in a new window.

 <sup>[back to top](#ide-it-frontend)</sup>

 ## 3 Using IDE-IT Frontend

+To use this plugin, we recommend using the integrated repository located at https://github.com/pujaram/Eclipse-IDE-IT.
+Follow the installation instructions for the Eclipse-IDE-IT repository to install IDE-IT in your Eclipse workspace.

-To use this plugin first make sure the IDE-IT window is visible in your IDE, if it is not visible finish the steps in Installation above.
+To start using IDE-IT, first make sure the IDE-IT window is visible in your IDE.
+If it is not visible finish the steps in Installation above.
 Once the window is visible, just begin working on your project.
 The window will update based on patterns in your keystrokes with hotkey tips and features you might want to enable or disable.

 <a href="https://imgflip.com/gif/2vqfmd"><img src="https://i.imgflip.com/2vqfmd.gif" title="made at imgflip.com" width="500"/></a>

 ### 3.1 Window Appearance

 Tool enable/disable suggestions appear with a checkbox next to a text description of the tool.
 Hotkey tips appear with a lightbulb icon next to a text description of the hotkey/shortcut.